catmaid/CATMAID/INSTALL.md

 	sudo -u postgres psql < docs/createuser.sql

+(On some systems you may get the the error
+`ERROR: language "plpgsql" already exists` which can be safely ignored.)

 Check if you can login - the database should still be empty, however:

 	http://localhost/phppgadmin/